 The conference in New Orleans was a great learning experience.
 About 1100 RN’s and 30 Nurse Practitioners invaded the huge convention center.
-I the Lord that a lady friend from church went with me.
+A lady friend from church went with me.
 During our free time, we enjoyed eating in the French quarter, attending a Southern food cooking class, and taking a boat tour through the swamp.
-I walked a mile to get to the convention center from our hotel the first day, but didn’t feel safe, so I took a taxi after that.
-It sure is different there compared to New England.
+I walked a mile to get to the convention center from our hotel the first day but didn’t feel safe, so I took a taxi after that.
+The deep South sure is different compared to New England.

 And so began my first few months in physical medicine.
-In looking back over my forty year career, this was my favorite job.
-It was gratifying to watch the patients make slow steady progress until they were strong enough to return home.
-Of course, some of them had reverses and had to return to the hospital.
-The staff worked well together and formed a real team.
+In looking back over my forty-year career, this was my favorite job.
+I thrilled to watch the patients make slow steady progress until they were strong enough to return home.
+Of course, some of them had reverses and returned to the hospital.
+The staff worked well together as a team.
 The first six months in any new job were the most difficult when my learning curve was steep, but God carried me along once more one day at a time through all the ups and downs.

-Little did I dream that Hurricane Katrina would strike New Orleans in 2005 and flood 80% of the city, causing catastrophic destruction.
+Little did I dream that Hurricane Katrina would strike New Orleans two years later in 2005 and flood 80% of the city, causing catastrophic destruction.